 A Different Approach to Giving

-T. Boone Pickens has been an innovative entrepreneur and philanthropist throughout his career.
+T. Boone Pickens was an innovative entrepreneur and philanthropist throughout his career.
 Rather than wait until he was gone for his philanthropic funds to do good, and be left to wonder what benefits his generosity would have, he decided to engage in his giving during his lifetime and fully participate in its distribution.
 The results included about $300 million in giving in the 2005-2006 span, and more than $1 billion during his career.
 Learn more about the T. Boone Pickens Foundation.

 Health and Medical Research, Treatment and Services